email@example.com / 505.312.4748

-Alexander Webb is the Associate Professor of Emergent Technology at the School of Architecture and Planning at the University of New Mexico, and PhD candidate at the European Graduate School for Digital Design.
-Alex is the Committee Chair of the Computational Ecologies track for the Masters of Science Degree, and has collaborated with and worked for firms such as Marmol + Radziner, Patterns, Coop Himmelb(l)au, Xefirotarch, Jones Partners Architects, and Gensler.
+Alexander Webb is the Associate Professor of Emergent Technology and the Stamm Professor of Advanced Design and Construction Practices at the School of Architecture and Planning at the University of New Mexico.
+Alex is currently a PhD candidate at the European Graduate School in Digital Design Theory.
+Alex has collaborated with and worked for firms such as Marmol + Radziner, Patterns, Coop Himmelb(l)au, Xefirotarch, Jones Partners Architects, and Gensler.
 Alex holds a Masters of Architecture from the Southern California Institute of Architecture, a Bachelors of Arts from Colorado College, and has also studied architecture and design at the Berlage Institute and Columbia University.

 ARCH 597 - Masters Project

-International Robotics and Automation Journal (Int Rob Auto), “Distributed Cognition : Assessing The Structure Of Urban Scale Artificial Intelligence” by Alexander Webb.
+International Robotics and Automation Journall (Int Rob Auto), “Distributed Cognition : Assessing The Structure Of Urban Scale Artificial Intelligence” by Alexander Webb.

 CLOG x GUNS, “Digital Snowballs” by Alexander Webb, Issue 15 2017.
 [Forthcoming]